 Isolated gestures are rarely noticed while observing body language.
 Often, a person will convey his emotional state via more than one gesture and this combination of gestures is known as a gesture cluster.

 While analyzing body language, it’s imperative that you take into account as many gestures as possible because that will provide a more holistic and clearer picture of the person’s current emotional state.
 In this article, we discuss the meanings of 3 common gesture clusters:

-This gesture cluster is a powerful signal of dominance and confidence.
-It is a combination of hands-clenched-behind-head and the figure four gesture.
-We clench our hands behind our head this way when we feel confident about what’s going on and crossing the legs in the figure four position signals competence and dominance.
+We clench our hands behind our heads this way when we feel confident about what’s going on and crossing the legs in the figure four position signals competence and dominance.

 The person is non-verbally saying “I know everything, you don’t know shit” or “I’m the boss here.
 Everything’s under my control” or “I know about this topic more than anyone else in the room”.